 Once those cookies hit the oven, though, the fat starts to soften and melt.
 And the hotter the oven, the more quickly it melts.
 If the oven’s hot enough, the fat melts before the cookies set.
 And since their flour/liquid matrix hasn’t yet had a chance to harden, the cookies spread – becoming those dreaded cookie blobs.

 It’s also why you should let a cookie sheet cool before plopping on your next batch of dough.
-The fat will start to soften before your cookies set.
-If you want to supercharge your cookie baking, get a second cookie sheet, so you can skip the wait.
+The fat will start to soften before your cookies are set.
+If you want to supercharge your cookie baking, get a second cookie sheet, to skip the wait.

 How old are your leaveners?
-If your baking powder or baking soda are six months old, it’s time for a fresh box.
+If your baking powder or baking soda is six months old, it’s time for a new box.
 Outdated leaveners may be the reason your cookies won’t rise.
 Take out the guesswork.
-Use a permanent market and write the date on the top of your box or container.
+Use a permanent marker and write the date on the top of your box or container.

 Can I Add Cornstarch to My Cookies?

-Some people believe that a little cornstarch makes cookies fluffy and light, even adding it in place of baking powder.
+Some people believe that a bit of cornstarch makes light and fluffy cookies, even adding it in place of baking powder.
 I don’t know about that one.
 As we learned above, leaveners are important.
 However, I do think it can help make a delicate, tender cookie, it just isn’t a replacement for leaveners to me.

 Mix 1 tablespoon cornstarch with 3 tablespoons of warm water and you have a great egg substitute in cookies, cakes, or breads.Melanie Fincher, 12 Things You Can Use Cornstarch for That May Surprise You, AllRecipes, February 04, 2020.